kshitijrajsharma/raster-analysis-using-h3/road-analysis.md

 WHERE roads.h3_ix = f.h3_ix;
 ```

-Lets get affected road part and its length in meters
+Lets get affected road part by flood5yr extent its length in meters, location and exact part
 ```sql
 with t1 as (
 select h3_ix ,band1